LobsterRavioli/my-nvim-setup/README.md

 - [Undotree](https://github.com/mbbill/undotree)
 - [Fugitive](https://github.com/tpope/vim-fugitive)

-The file structure It's kinda weird but I think he did this for mantaince and modularity purposes:
+The file structure is like this for mantaince and modularity purposes:

 ```bash
 .